23005529/YOLO-COCO-Visual-Search/README.md

 ## Enhancements
 The system goes beyond basic object detection by introducing metadata-based image searching.
 Detection outputs are stored in JSON format, allowing fast querying without rerunning inference.
 The application also supports logical filtering using AND/OR conditions, threshold-based searches, and loading previously generated metadata for quicker execution.
 The modular pipeline improves scalability and maintainability.

-## Result & Conclusion
+## Conclusion
-The YOLO Image Search System successfully performs object detection, metadata generation, and image retrieval using YOLOv11.
-The Streamlit interface provides a simple and interactive user experience, while reusable metadata reduces repeated computation.
-Overall, the project demonstrates an effective combination of computer vision, metadata engineering, and UI deployment for building an intelligent image search system.
+The project demonstrates how YOLOv11 object detection, metadata engineering, and interactive deployment can be combined to build an efficient image search application.

+The modular pipeline architecture improves:

+Scalability

+Maintainability

+Usability

+Performance

+### Future improvements may include:

+Semantic search

+Multi-model support

+Cloud deployment

+Database integration

+Real-time video search